-- Email Marketing (You’ll still need standalone email service providers such as Mailchimp, ConvertKit, or Campaign Monitor).
+- Email Marketing (You’ll still need standalone email service providers such as Drip, MailChimp, ConvertKit, or Campaign Monitor).
 If you have a huge list of subscribers (or multiple lists), your email marketing costs will make up for a sizable chunk of your budget.

-- Any amount of money you’d spend for paid traffic (including Native Advertising, Facebook Ads, and Google Adwords).
+- Any amount of money you’d spend on paid traffic (including Native Advertising, Facebook Ads, and Google Adwords).

 - Any other expenses for people, tools, or advertising that you might be spending on.

 - Create Landing pages with Unbounce , Instapage or Leadpages.
 That’s it.
 You don’t need anything else beyond these two powerful landing page builders.

 - Build your sign up forms, exit-intent forms, Slide-ins, and welcome mats or full-screen opt-ins with OptinMonster